 When a friendly monkey encounter begins to go wrong, standing your ground is imperative.
 Monkeys follow a strict hierarchy of respect and may even chase you down if they detect fear.

 Instead, make yourself larger, shout and wave your arms, and arm yourself with a stick if possible.
 Be careful when lowering yourself to pick up sticks or rocks to use as a weapon — doing so puts you on their level.
 Back away slowly while still facing the monkey, but maintain your aggressive posture and make noise.

 What to Do If You Are Scratched or Bitten

-Begin by scrubbing the scratch or bite for 15 minutes in warm, soapy water to slow the spread of infection.
-Apply antiseptic and then seek medical advice as soon as possible.
+Begin by immediately scrubbing the scratch or bite for 15 minutes in warm, soapy water to slow the spread of infection.
+Apply antiseptic (keep some handy wipes in your travel first aid kit) and then seek medical advice as soon as possible.
 Your doctor may administer antibiotics as a safeguard and will advise you on measures against rabies.

 Places in Asia for Monkey Encounters

 Monkeys don’t always go after things on your person.
-They’ve been known to regularly enter guesthouse rooms via opened windows to create epic messes.
-People sometimes return from swims only to find out that their bags left on the beach had contents dumped and investigated.
+They’ve been known to enter guesthouse rooms via opened windows or the balcony then leave an epic mess.
+Travelers sometimes return from swims only to find their bags dumped on the beach and contents investigated.

 Monkeys learn quickly.
 They hang around snack areas and kiosks.
 Be vigilant when eating in open-air restaurants.
 Monkeys even make raids on cafes in the Menara Tower, Kuala Lumpur's "space needle" structure in the middle of the city!